ErpNetDocs/info/partners/partner-program-requirements-and-benefits.md

   * 20% of the license revenue for @@name Express Edition
   * 8% of the license revenue for other @@name products
 * 1 (one) Test + 1 (one) Demo @@name instances
-* Direct marketing opportunity for small business clients
+* Direct marketing opportunity for small business clients (note that commissions may apply - [see more](#direct-marketing-opportunity)).

 ## Gold Partner